pretix/pretixscan-desktop/README.rst

 Project status
 --------------

-This is really early stage.
-Please do not use it yet.
+pretixdesk has all features required to be useful but is still in it's early days.
+Feel free to use it, but do have a backup plan.

 Building and Running
 --------------------